paolomonella/ursus/documentation.md

 	- Mostly used to mark faded ink, with `@agent="faded"`.

 4. `<add>`
-	- the code `<add place="above">...</add>` is put at the point of the text where the interlinear addition starts (i.e.: in the XML code, it comes right before the text above which it appears in the manuscript).
+	- the code `<add place="above">...</add>` is put
+		- either at the point
+			of the text where the interlinear addition starts (i.e.: in the XML code, it comes right before the text above which it appears in the manuscript)
+		- or at the point of the text in which a metamark glyph in the manuscript line points to the interlinear addition (e.g. in folio 9r, column a, line 35)
 	- it can be either
         - parent of one or more `<w>` and/or `<pc>`elements (in most cases), if one ore more full words were added above the line
         - or parent of `<unclear>`, which in its turn is parent of `<w>` or `<pc>`, if one ore more unclear full words were added above the line